AugustCzy/August_Protfolio/README.md

 # Project 2: VAST Challenge 2017
 An interactive visual analytics system to discover the abnormal events which could be resaons why bird poplutaion decreased in a Wildlife Preserve.

+* Analyzed the given data and generated the hypotheses for the decreasing bird populations in the preserve
+* Designed the effective combinations of different types of interactive plots with coordinated views to detect the abnormal patterns
+* Generated a detailed report and successfully matched all abnormal events given in the challenge review guide

 ![](/images/vast2017.png)

 # Project 3: